 Trim the batting and Backing along all four sides so that they align with the Quilt Top.

-Use the binding strips you cut from Fabric F to bind the Quilt with double fold binding.
-For instructions on how to do this, please check out our Making Double Fold Binding and Sewing on Double Fold Binding tutorials!
+Use the binding strips you cut from the Binding Fabric to bind the Quilt with double fold binding.
+For instructions on how to do this, please check out our Making Double Fold Binding and Sewing on Double Fold Binding tutorials.
+Be sure to use the Hand Quilting Thread for the hand-sewing steps!